 What is Fiberglass Insulation?

-Fiberglass is a series of extremely delicate fibers comprised of various recycled materials, primarily—you guessed it!—melted down glass.
+First up in the fiberglass insulation vs foam debate is fiberglass.
+Fiberglass is a series of extremely delicate fibers comprised of various recycled materials, primarily-you guessed it!-melted down glass.
 These glass fibers are frequently held together by adhesive backing that serves as a vapor barrier such as reflective aluminum foil or paper.

 Cheap but undeniably effective as an insulator, fiberglass is used by roughly 85% of American homeowners today.